empa-scientific-it/openbis/docs/user-documentation/legacy-advance-features/openbis-kinme-nodes.md

-If user ID and password are entered directly in the node setting dialog the KNIME master key on the preferences page **KNIME -> Master Key** should be activated.
-Otherwise passwords will be stored unencrypted!
+> :warning: **If user ID and password are entered directly in the node setting dialog the KNIME master key on the preferences page KNIME -> Master Key should be activated.
+Otherwise passwords will be stored unencrypted!**

 ### openBIS Query Reader